Kayli/logspub/dev/messaging.md

     - expose producer and consumer apis
     - kafka 'broker', 'server', 'node', 'storage node' all refer to the same concept and are synonyms
   - producer: publishes events
-  - consumer: subscribes and consumes events
+  - consumer: consumes events by subscribing to one or multiple topics
+    - each consumer is single-threaded and processes messages sequentially

 - can preserve immutable log of events
   - retention time can be configured based on number, size or ttl of objects